NisargUpadhyayIITJ/ICS_CP_GuardianHackers/README.md

 ## Getting Started

-The code can be copied from the link given above into VSCode.
+The code is to be copied from the link given in the Google Classroom into VSCode.
+The text file prev_pass has to be downloaded on the system.

 ## Prerequisites